MZ-K/MZ-K.github.io/index.md

 ## Some Random Stuff

 2020 has not been the greatest year for most of us.
 This ongoing global pandemic has really taken its toll on many of us.
-People are relieveed that the page has been turned and that 2021 is here.
+People are relieved that the page has been turned and that 2021 is here.
 But it should be noted that it is still _extremely_ important that we still **practice social distancing**, **stay at home**, and **wear a mask** if we need to overcome covid-19 in 2021.
 As Dr. Anthony Fauci stated recently:
 > I think we just have to assume that it’s going to be worse.

 No need to panic though.
 Fauci tells us to **_assume_** that it's going to be worse.
 So if we continue to practice the following in 2021: